Not everyone can read this...

 Physical features, such as the layout of and access to shops.

-Provision of auxiliary aids - including providing information in an accessible format such as audio, large print or braille.
+Provision of auxiliary aids - including providing information in an accessible format such as audio or large print.

 The duty is anticipatory, which means you cannot wait until a disabled person wants to use your services, but must think in advance about what disabled people might reasonably need; such as those with sight impairments.